 b.
 ASEAN Convention on Combating Terrorism (ASEAN Convention on Counter Terrorism/ACCT).

 c.
-Defense Ministers Meeting (ADMM) with the aim of promoting regional peace and stability through dialogue and cooperation in the defense and security sector.
+Defense Ministers Meeting (ADMM) to promote regional peace and stability through dialogue and Cooperation in the defense and security sector.

 d.
 Settlement of South China Sea disputes.

 f.
-Cooperation in the field of law, migration & consular affairs, inter-parliamentary institutions.
+Cooperation in law, migration & consular affairs, and inter-parliamentary institutions.

 2. Forms of ASEAN Cooperation in the Social and Cultural Sector

-The main objective of the cooperation carried out by ASEAN countries in the socio-cultural field is to create harmony and mutual progress.
-ASEAN cooperation in the socio-cultural field is organized by COSD (Committee on Social Development).
+The main objective of the Cooperation carried out by ASEAN countries in the socio-cultural field is to create harmony and mutual progress.
+COSD (Committee on Social Development) organizes ASEAN cooperation in the socio-cultural field.

 The following is a form of ASEAN cooperation in the socio-cultural field: